joshuataylor/snowflake-notes/snowflake_drivers_workflow.md

 # Snowflake Connectors Workflow

-This document aims to provide information about how Snowflake drivers work, in terms of how they authenticate, perform queries and other features you can use.
+This document aims to explain in detail how Snowflake drivers work, how they authenticate, perform queries, and other features you can use.

-These notes should be useful when developing a Snowflake driver or needing to query certain endpoints.
+These notes should be helpful when developing a Snowflake driver or needing to query specific endpoints.

 ## Usecase

 These are the endpoints that the [official drivers](https://docs.snowflake.com/en/developer-guide/drivers) use with Snowflake.

 ## Capabilities

 Login, perform queries, query monitoring, abort queries, fetch query result sets, basically anything a driver can do.

 ## Endpoints

 ### Login

 #### Summary

 The login endpoint (`session/v1/login-request`) expects a POST request containing a JSON body with your Snowflake credentials.

 On successful login, the endpoint returns a `token`, which you use when accessing other endpoints.